FindMySchool LogoFindMySchool

 The leadership of Mr Steve Mort, who took the helm in 2019, has cemented the school’s reputation for academic rigour and disciplined values.
 The atmosphere is traditional: uniform standards are strictly enforced, "please" and "thank you" are expected currency, and spiritual life is woven into the timetable rather than bolted on.

 The first thing visitors notice is the visual identity of the faith.
 Crucifixes in classrooms, displays focused on the virtues, and the presence of the Chapel as the spiritual heart of the site all signal that this is a Catholic school first and foremost.
 However, the atmosphere is welcoming rather than austere.
-Students move through the corridors with a sense of ownership and calm, a testament to a behaviour policy that relies as much on mutual respect as it does on sanctions.
+Students move through the corridors with a sense of ownership and calm, a sign of a behaviour policy that relies as much on mutual respect as it does on sanctions.

 Unlike many schools that operate a vertical house system, St John Fisher focuses its pastoral identity around Year Groups and "Form Saints".
 Each form class adopts a patron saint, creating a micro-community where students explore values and service.
 This structure ensures that even in a school of this size, no student becomes a number.